 8. Be prepared

 It’s easy to get caught up in the moment, and the temptation to try new things is part of the fun, so be prepared for anything.
 Carry condoms and lube on you if that’s the sexual health strategy you use.
 Most lube brands have pocket-size or sample-size options, so there’s no need to haul around your pump-pack.
-Know your status and be open about how you and your partner(s) want to manage your HIV and STI risk.
-That might be PrEP, the utilisation of an undetectable viral load as an HIV prevention strategy, condoms or a combination thereof.
+Know your HIV status and be open about how you and your partner(s) want to manage your HIV and STI risk.
+That might be PrEP, relying on an undetectable viral load as an HIV prevention strategy, condoms or a even a combination.

-Regular testing is part of being prepared, too.
-Get into the habit of getting your STI tests done regularly, and get treated if necessary.
-That way you can get as dirty as you like, while helping to minimise your risk of acquiring or passing on STIs while you’re doing it.
+Regular sexual health testing is part of being prepared, too.
+Get into the habit of getting your HIV and STI tests done regularly, and get treated if necessary.
+That way you can get as wild as you like while minimising your risk of STIs while you’re doing it!